-- read daily to parents/carers and answer questions about the text

-- share a range of books with their parents/carers

-- learn key words and spellings

-- undertake phonic / word activities

-- learn number bonds and times tables
+- Read daily to parents/carers and answer questions about the text (including using Unlocking Letters and Sounds reading scheme for early reading). - Share a range of books with their parents/carers. - Learn and undertake related activities to practice phonics, key words and spellings. - Learn number bonds and times tables (including using Mathletics and Timestables Rockstars)

-These will be ongoing throughout the week.
+These are most impactful when ongoing throughout the week.